 Each fellow will be involved in the instructional programs of the division.
 These include: (1) endocrinology grand rounds; (2) endocrinology clinical conferences; (3) endocrinology research seminars; (4) endocrinology journal clubs; (5) combined endocrine surgery / pathology case conferences; and (5) didactic endocrinology conferences.
 Additionally, fellows will be expected to attend one national professional meeting per year, run by the Endocrine Society, American Diabetes Association, or American Association of Clinical Endocrinologists, and will have the opportunity to attend various subspecialty training programs and conferences nationally, including Endocrine University and others.
 Fellows will also be expected to attend an Internal Medicine Fellowship Programs combined curriculum program.
 They may also pursue advanced training in clinical teaching during their fellowship.
+In addition, an optional advanced training and certificate in clinical education is available to all internal medicine fellows, a part of the Fellows as Clinical Educators (FACE) Program.
+See also: Monday Didactic Sessions Schedule.

 It is anticipated that fellows focused on a career in community practice will be excellently trained in all aspects of general endocrinology and that those focused on an academic career will be competitive for grant funding and fully equipped to enter an academic position at a top class medical center by completion of their training.